-The event now contributes over £6million to the local economy and £1million in Exchequer benefit.
+The Isle of Man Festival of Motorcycling has shown significant growth for the second consecutive year following the decision to rebrand the event in 2012.The event now contributes over £6million to the local economy and £1million in Exchequer benefit.
 The Isle of Man Treasury are scheduled to carry out a further economic study during the 2015 Festival.